Conference delegates

 Course and Event Organiser

-Karon joined the Genome Research Limited in August 2017 having previously worked in an Independent School for 10 years.
-She has also worked in both the Medical and Banking Sectors.
+Karon joined the team in 2017, having previously worked in an independent school for 10 years.
+She has also worked in both the medical and banking sectors.

 Nicola Stevens

-Nicola has been an Administrative Assistant since 2007.
-She has previously worked in the audit and risk management department of a large NHS Trust and prior to that worked in the banking industry for 13 years.
+Nicola has been an Event Organiser since 2007.
+She has previously worked in the audit and risk management department of a large NHS Trust, and prior to that worked in the banking industry for 13 years.

 Martin Aslett